 - What is Direct-to-State filing?
 Direct to State filing allows customers to file their 1099-MISC and W-2 forms with the states that do not participate in the Combined Federal/State Program.

 - What is the Combined Federal/State Program?
 The CF/SP is a filing program in which the IRS shares State Income Tax data that you have declared in your 1099-MISC, 1099-B, 1099-DIV, 1099-INT and 1099-R data with the particular states listed on your forms.
-There are currently 31 states that participate in this program for 1099-MISC, 1099-B, 1099-DIV, 1099-INT and 1099-R data.
+There are currently 30 states that participate in this program for 1099-MISC, 1099-B, 1099-DIV, 1099-INT and 1099-R data.
 Although the IRS makes the state information available, it is your responsibility to make sure the states receive the appropriate information.
 For the NEC, you will need to contact your state revenue office to understand what you may need to do at a state level for NEC.

 Note: W-2 Forms are submitted to the SSA, which does NOT participate in the Combined Federal/State Filing Program.

 - Are all non-participant states supported by this site?
 No, the States we currently support for Direct-to-State filing are: